VET Student Loans (VSL)

 After the census date for the units has passed, you will receive a Commonwealth Assistance Notice confirming the amount of HELP debt you have incurred and any amounts that you have already paid toward these tuition fees.

 Withdrawing from your course or units of study

 If you wish to change or withdraw from your course, or if you wish to withdraw from some units, you need to contact your course Program Leader to complete the relevant forms.
 More information on withdrawing can be found on our Withdrawal page.

 If you make these changes before the relevant census date of your units of study, the tuition fees will be cancelled and any relevant tuition fee amounts you have paid will be refunded.

 If you make these changes after the census date, the tuition fees that have been added to your HELP debt under VET Student Loans cannot be cancelled and have to be repaid as normal.
-If there were special circumstances preventing you from acting before the census date, please read the relevant section in VET Student Loans – Information for Students (https://docs.education.gov.au/node/41951).
+If there were special circumstances preventing you from acting before the census date, please read the relevant section on Special Circumstances in the VET Student Loans information booklet.

 Checking your HELP records and balance

 You can view your HELP debt records and balances online by one of the following methods as outlined by the Australian Government.